AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-01.md

 ![](https://i.imgur.com/QntLb1I.png)

 ## Project Setup
-To get you started, I have prepared a small setup with 2 simple commands and the basics to start your development with the most useful default tools.
+To get you started, I have prepared a small setup with  A few simple commands and the basics to start your development with the most useful default tools.
 You can grab the code from my repository at this tag on GitHub.

-This project includes DiscordJS, the library we will be using for most of our actions and functionality on Discord, as well as a basic linter setup because who does not like clean and checked code.
+This project includes DiscordJS, the library we will be using for most of our actions and functionality on Discord, as well as a basic linter/prettier setup because who does not like clean, formatted and checked code.

-As you need to store your super secure and private token somewhere, I also included a dotenv package that allows you to store and use unversioned environmental variables within your project.
+As you need to store your super secure and private token somewhere, I also included the dotenv package that allows you to store and use unversioned environmental variables within your project.
 This will be the first thing to do after copying the repository above.

 To install the included packages, run ```npm install``` at the root of your new project.
-Then add a .env file at root level of your project and add the following line using the token you got from the Discord Developer Portal on the Bot section to replace "my-token".
+Then add a .env file at root level of your project (which is on the ignore list of our .gitignore file) and add the following line using the token you got from the Discord Developer Portal on the Bot section to replace "my-token".

 ```bash
 TOKEN=my-token